 Perform environmental assessments of wetlands and surface waters, and other related work in support of determining sustainable groundwater withdrawals in the CFWI.
-The Team will also develop options for definitions and methodologies for use by all three water management districts for implementing environmental review in water supply planning and consumptive use permitting.

 3. Minimum Flows and Levels and Reservations

 Develop options for consistent processes to set and implement MFLs and Reservation criteria for priority water bodies in the CFWI.